Robert V. Hogg

 robust and adaptive nonparametric statistics and for his scholarship on total quality management and statistics education.

 Academic career

 Early life

-Born on 8 November 1924 in Hannibal, Missouri, Hogg served three years in the US Navy from 1943 through 1946.
+Born on 8 November 1924 in Hannibal, Missouri, Hogg served three years in the U.S. Navy from 1943 through 1946.
 In 1947, he graduated from the University of Illinois with a bachelor's degree in mathematics.
 With the goal of becoming an actuary, Hogg matriculated at the mathematics department of the University of Iowa (then the "State University of Iowa").
 However, Hogg studied statistics under Allen Craig, who became his mentor and helped him obtain a job teaching statistics at the Mathematics Department.
 Hogg earned his Ph.D.
 1950 under Allen Craig.
 After graduating, Hogg remained at the Mathematics Department, where he remained to become a long-serving professor.

 Basu's theorem: Special cases

 Hogg independently discovered a special case of "Basu's theorem", a few years before the publication by Deb Basu.
 Hogg's second paper on the topic of Basu's theorem was never published, because of a negative report by an anonymous referee in 1953.
 Later, Basu refers "to Hogg and Craig (1956) for several interesting uses [of Basu's theorem] in proving results in distribution theory".